3 Days | 183 Miles | in Outdoors & Regional

 Post Commons is often described as “the living room of Alton.”
 The unique space’s community feel makes it a great stop for an extended hangout, whether you’re chatting over coffee, enjoying a light breakfast, or reading the local newspaper.

 Those traveling with kids can then head out to Boonies Farm in Worden for a fall activity extravaganza.
 Launch pumpkins and gourds out of a cannon, try to find your way out of a corn maze, take a hayride to the pumpkin patch, or spend some quality time with the animals.

 If you’re not into the farm scene, venture out to Calhoun County to get a true sense of the community’s character via a barn quilt tour.
-More than 80 quilt blocks representing local heritage are displayed on barns and buildings throughout the county; check out as many or as few as you please.
+More than 80 quilt blocks representing local heritage are displayed on barns and buildings throughout the county.